 Sometimes the bras that come with metal rings at the base can also cause discomfort in some women.
 An inappropriate bra not only causes pain under the chest but can also cause back or shoulder pain.
 It is best to wear good quality garments, even if they cost a little more.

 Many times, the pain under the chest is related to problems in the chest wall or ribs.
 This is true in women of all ages.
 Sometimes it is intercostal neuritis, which is an irritation or inflammation of the network of nerves between the ribs.

 Also, the pain may be related to a muscle problem, caused by a sudden or sudden movement.
-It is what we commonly call ´ muscle pull ´.
+We commonly call ´muscle pull ´.

-It is also possible that the pain originates from other organs and is reflected in the chest wall.
+It is also possible that the pain originates from other organs and reflects in the chest wall.
 For example, diseases of the gallbladder and inflammation of the liver produce that effect, as well as infections in the lungs or heart problems.